donaldbales/ex-mssql/README.md

 # ex-mssql
-Sample Microsoft SQL Server application used to characterize data
+Sample SQL Server application used to characterize data